yamesjamess/feb-24-hackathon-love-riot/README.md

 ### Future Features

-- Adding a horoscope API for generating detailed compatility / prediction reports along with the compatibility score.
+- Adding a horoscope API for generating detailed compatibility / prediction reports along with the results.
 - Adding a pricing page for user to subscribe to our services such as reiki healing, cosmic realignment etc.

 ## Wireframes